SAI-Lab-NYU/QSVD/README.md

 > [**LLaVA-Next 7B**](cache_file/llava-next-7b)
 > [**LLaVA-Next 13B**](cache_file/llava-next-13b)

-To reproduce our main results with the provided cache files, you can directly run the following example for **LLaVA-Next 7B**:
+To reproduce our main results on ScienceQA with the provided cache files, you can directly run the following example for **LLaVA-Next 7B**:

 ```bash
 export HF_HOME='your_hf_home'